History, tourist information, and nearby accommodation

 Attraction Type: Prehistoric Site

 Location: Signposted off the A99 at Nybster, just south of the Caithness Broch Centre.
-Small parking area and short walk along a signposted trail to the broch.
+There is a small parking area and a short walk along a signposted trail to the broch.
 Open access site.

 Website: Nybster Broch

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Castle of Old Wick - 8.9 miles (Castle)

 Yarrows Archaeological Trail - 12.9 miles (Prehistoric Site)

 Nearby accommodation is calculated 'as the crow flies' from Nybster Broch.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.

 Nearest Self Catering Cottages